secureblue/secureblue.github.io/content/CONTRIBUTING.md

 ## Code of Conduct
 {: #code-of-conduct}

 This project and everyone participating in it is governed by the [Code of Conduct](/code-of-conduct).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to secureblueadmin@proton.me
+Please report unacceptable behavior to <var>secureblueadmin@proton.me</var>

 ## I Have a Question
 { :#i-have-a-question}